CharlesRh/secular-buddhism/eightfold-path/4-right-action/04-ethical-consumption.md

 ### The Middle Way of Ethical Consumption

-As with all aspects of the path, ethical consumption invites us to find the **Middle Way** between extremes.
-We neither ignore the impacts of our consumption nor demand impossible purity of ourselves or others.
-We make the most ethical individual choices available to us while also working toward systems that make ethical choices accessible to all.
-Sometimes the most ethical choice is not to consume at all; other times, it's to support the most beneficial options available.
-Throughout, we hold ourselves and systems accountable without falling into self-righteousness or harsh judgment of others.
+As with all aspects of the path, ethical consumption invites us to find the **Middle Way** between extremes:

+- Between indifference and perfectionism: Neither ignoring impacts nor demanding impossible purity
+- Between individual and collective: Making ethical personal choices while working for systemic change
+- Between abstention and engagement: Sometimes not consuming, sometimes supporting beneficial options
+- Between judgment and accountability: Holding systems accountable without self-righteousness

 This balanced approach allows us to engage with ethical consumption as a practice rather than a rigid set of rules or an identity.

 ### Food Choices and Their Impact